SkynetLabs/deploy-to-skynet-action/README.md

 ### `registry-seed`

-You can provide a seed (keep it secret, keep it safe) and this action will set corresponding skynet registry entry value to the deployed skylink.
+You can provide a seed (keep it secret, keep it safe) and this action will set corresponding skynet registry entry value to the deployed resolver skylink.

 Public link to the registry entry will be printed in the action log.